sfsu-joseo/CSC645/Projects/TCP Client-Server Centralized Network /README.md

 * Option 6.
 Disconnect from server

 A user selecting this option will requests to be disconnected from the server.
 The client sends the request to the server, then the server performs a cleanup of all the data related to that client in the server, and finally close the connection with that client socket.
 In addition, you also have the option to disconnect the client on the client side.
 Although this may work just fine, it is more prone to errors since the server still needs to do the cleanup of data for that socket (which do not exist anymore).

-### ClientHelper

-The client helper is located in the machine where the client is running, it provides some services to the client to help with user interaction, and handle menu options on the client side.
-It is executed by the client.

 ## Running the project,